Aran404/Nitro-Redeemer/README.md

 # Nitro-Redeemer
+# Star this repo and follow if you actually want to see more good tools to be posted here!

 Boost Nations nitro redeemer that I made for them, fixed.

-**Star this repo and follow if you actually want to see more good tools to be posted here!**

 This was made 3-4 months ago so don't expect the code to look nice, I don't code this bad trust